ScriptFUSION/Pip/README.md

 [![Test coverage][Coverage image]][Coverage]
 [![Code style][Style image]][Style]

-Immediate Exception Printer is a [PHPUnit][PHPUnit] plug-in that prints out exceptions and assertion failures immediately during a test run.
-Normally PHPUnit keeps error details secret until the end of the test run, but sometimes we don't want to wait that long.
-With Immediate Exception Printer, all secrets are immediately revealed, with a few extra benefits, too.
+PHPUnit Immediate Printer (Pip) is a [PHPUnit][] extension that prints exceptions and assertion failures immediately during a test run.
+Normally PHPUnit keeps failure details secret until the end of the test run, but sometimes we don't want to wait that long.
+With Pip, all secrets are immediately revealed, with a few extra benefits, too.

 ## Benefits